herbert ai

 Can I pay monthly instead of upfront?

-Yes — for larger builds I'll often split the fixed quote across the build window (e.g. 3 monthly payments across a 6-week build).
+Yes — for larger builds I'll often split the fixed quote across the build window (e.g. three monthly payments across a 6-week build).
 Or keep it on retainer once the system is live.